A campaign to save money and help the environment by using energy efficient light bulbs

 US senators propose a light bulb ban

 Antony Froggatt has passed on the following news from the US, where 3 senators are proposing a domestic incandescent light bulb ban.
 A lot seems to be happening on this front in the US and it will be interesting to see what happens next.
+South Carolina is attempting to follow the lead of Australia and the European Union by enforcing the use of compact fluorescent light bulbs.

 Three senators proposed legislation that would ban the selling of traditional incandescent light bulbs after 2017, the Tribune Regional News reported.